Navigating Pain: Grief Counseling in Seattle for Confronting Patriarchal Realities

 Therapy can help you on your journey regardless of your gender.
 Therapy can help you unlearn the negative impacts of the patriarchy and be the version of yourself that builds a better world.
 By thriving in your unique way, you tell the world to go fu** itself.

 If you’d like quality therapy to address ways you’ve been harmed by the patriarchy and work to build a life you love, schedule a free consultation with me today.
-Check out more about my specialties here: infertility, pregnancy loss, medical trauma, health issues, and grief.
+Check out more about my specialties here: infertility, pregnancy loss, medical trauma, health issues, anxiety and grief.

 Here are other blog posts about grief: